Now that you’ve identified how much sugar is in your life, and how you plan on changing that fact, it’s time to focus on getting kids off sugar.

 I am not 100% advocating a keto lifestyle for your kids.
 It’s pretty hard and I’d no more recommend a nearly dogmatic approach to your children’s nutrition in keto than I would veganism or something.
 The main thing is assessing your kids’ diet – is it mostly processed?
 Is there just an insane amount of sugar?
 Do your kids have behavioral problems that aren’t quite clinical but are enough that you notice them?

 - Do a journal – log your kids’ foods, at least what you can.
-Obviously older kids will be harder to pay attention to but the best bet would be to make this change while their young.
+Obviously, older kids will be harder to pay attention to but the best bet would be to make this change while they’re young.
 Making notes about mood, activity, personality, etc will help you track changes that food makes in your kid.

 - Introduce healthy food slowly – make swaps.
 For our kids, we started small with swapping out their peanut butter (a go-to favorite snack) with plain, “natural” types that had literally nothing but peanuts and salt.
 They took to it just fine.
 Fruit replaced some candy and while fruit is pretty sugary, it’s 100% better than candy (in most cases).

 - Dilute fruit juices or try to phase them out altogether.
 Drinking calories is never productive.
 The same goes with pre-packaged “smoothies” – toss em.

 - Keep treats as treats.
 When your kids have candy every day, or cookies, or ice cream, it takes away from their special nature.